MeaingCheung/GitLearning/readme.txt

 This is a readme file for git.
-Git is a free software.
+Git is a free software under gpl.